unlight/asmt-javascript-questions/README.md

 ### Node.js
 - What is an error-first callback?
+- Describe what a stream is in Node.js?
-- What kind of streams are there in nodejs?
+- How many types of streams exist in Node.js?
 - Describe how method pipe works.
 - The difference between nextTick and setImmediate?
 - Can you name some points from twelve factor application methodology?